Ford Kuga Plug-In Hybrid costs, insurance, warranty & tax

 - 2Range, MPG, CO2 & chargingThe Ford Kuga Plug-In Hybrid has a decent electric range, but there’s no fast charging, so you need to trickle-charge overnight

-- 3Running costs - currently readingThe latest Ford Kuga will be offered with a competitive warranty and a variety of servicing plans, which should help keep a lid on running costs
+- 3Running costs & insurance - currently readingThe latest Ford Kuga will be offered with a competitive warranty and a variety of servicing plans, which should help keep a lid on running costs